Lylio/python-library/README.md

 ### Description

-Various Python scripts and apps to assist with API tasks, data manipulation and automating manual toil.
+Various Python scripts to assist with API tasks, data manipulation and automating manual toil.